Booker Software: History

-In March 2018, Booker was acquired by MINDBODY, another leading cloud based business management software for the wellness service industry, for $150 million.
+In March 2018, Booker was acquired by Mindbody Inc., another leading cloud based business management software for the wellness service industry, for $150 million.

+In June 2025, Playlist was created, uniting Booker with Mindbody and ClassPass under a single, unified identity.

 Products

 Booker software is designed to help service businesses manage their operations and marketing.
 The platform is cloud-based, allowing users to access their accounts through Booker’s desktop, iPhone, iPad, and Android applications.
 Booker is currently at Version 8.5.

 Booker’s software is sold under general and industry-specific names, such as Booker, BookerEnterprise, SpaBooker, and SalonBooker.
 Features including online booking, employee and room scheduling, social media marketing, specials/deal distribution, payment processing, wait list management, and customer database/management.

 Additionally, the software integrates with business’ social media profiles, including those on Facebook, Twitter, and Foursquare.
 A Booker account includes access to scheduling and gift certificate applications for Facebook.

 Booker software has been compared to OpenTable, an online reservation system used by restaurants.

-Versions
+Products

 SpaBooker and SalonBooker are marketed and packaged for independent spas and salons.